MsRathode1/Deccan_Herald_clone/README.md

 # Deccan Hearld Clone
-This is my construct week project. unit-2
+This is Clone of Deccan Herald news reading website made using HTML and css